acro5piano/react-native-big-calendar/README.md

 - Priority response and development.
 - Consultancy for React, TypeScript, and React Native application.

-Note that Enterprise features will be distributed to the OSS version.
+Note that some Enterprise features will be merged to the OSS version too.

 If you are interested in those features, please send an email to: ketsume0211@gmail.com